NAMs Network

 This year, we are setting up a series of Live talks on NAMs.
 The idea is to take 1h every month to freely discuss on a burning topic related to NAMs with the members of the network and external guests.

-If you want to contribute to the framing of the next sessions, kindly answer the poll below.
+If you want to contribute to the framing of the next sessions, kindly contact us.

 Session 1: Introducing the NAMs Network and the Live Talks Series — February 4th, 12 – 1pm (CET)